mvolkmann/blog/src/htmx.md

 ## Triggers

-With HTMX, any element can trigger an HTTP request.
+With htmx, any element can trigger an HTTP request.
 The first thing to consider is what will trigger a request to be sent.

 HTML elements such as `input`, `textarea`, and `select`